classicsc/mt7612u/README.md

 <u>**MT7612U for Linux**</u>

-Driver for 802.11ac USB Adapter with MT7610U chipset
+Driver for 802.11ac USB Adapter with MT7612U chipset
 STA, AP and Monitor Modes are possible

 This driver is **currently** under **heavy** development.
-and using wireless-ext (not cfg80211)
+cfg80211 is in testing for STA mode

 Tested on X86_64 platform(s) **only**,
 cross compile possible, but not fully tested.